vg-json-data/sm-json-data/logicalRequirements.md

 This section contains logical elements that are affected by Samus' pathing within a room.

 #### obstacle object
+**Deprecated:** This object will hopefully disappear once strats (and their way of defining the destruction of obstacles) are used everywhere in the `region` files.

 An `obstacle` object represents the need for an obstacle to be destroyed in order for Samus to pass.
 Fulfilling an `obstacle` requires one of the following:
 * Destroying the obstacle.
 This requires fulfilling all of the following:
   * The requirements in the obstacle definition (see obstacles in [the Region documentation](region/region-readme.md))